Pumpkin Compote (Brazilian Doce de Abobora)

 - I had my fair share of fresh-squeezed orange juice, at something like 30 cents a glass.

 In this recipe, pumpkin and sugar are slowly cooked on the stovetop.
+Yes, this is a simple 2-ingredient recipe.
 Some people add coconut to the mix, but I prefer the basic version.

 As the pumpkin slowly cooks, it softens and cooks down.
 Eventually, the mixture becomes jam-like.
 It’s sticky, sweet, and very pumpkin-y.
 Here are some serving ideas: